 There are quite a number of results already for which the usual definition of a problem does not agree with its eventual complexity classification.
 Many of these examples involve properties of semialgebraic sets, and go back to papers by Cucker, Rossell\'{o}~\cite{CR92}, Koiran~\cite{K99,K00}, and B\"{u}rgisser, Cucker~\cite{BC09}.

 \begin{description} \item[Unboundedness.]
-A semialgebraic set $S$ is {\em unbounded} if for every $r > 0$ there is an $x \in S$ such that $\norm{x} > r$, so the obvious complexity upper bound on unboundedness is \VER, but the universal quantifier can be replaced with an exotic quantifier $H$, and $H$ in turn can be eliminated, in this case, to obtain an upper bound of \ER~\cite[Corollary 9.4]{BC09}, extending~\cite{CR92}.
+A semialgebraic set $S$ is {\em unbounded} if for every $r > 0$ there is an $x \in S$ such that $\norm{x} > r$, so the obvious complexity upper bound on unboundedness is \VER, but the universal quantifier can be replaced with the exotic quantifier $H$ introduced by Koiran~\cite{K99}; $H$ quantifies over all sufficiently small values of a variable.
+The quantifier $H$ can be eliminated in this case, leading to an upper bound of \ER, shown in ~\cite[Corollary 9.4]{BC09} extending~\cite{CR92}.
 Other examples that depend on eliminating an $H$-quantifier include testing whether a polynomial or a semialgebraic set has an isolated zero~\cite{BC09,SS17}, testing whether a basic semialgebraic set is closed or compact~\cite{BC09}, the distance between two semialgebraic sets~\cite{SS17}, and the angular resolution of a graph~\cite{S23b}. \item[Dimension.]
-A semialgebraic set $S \subseteq \RN^d$ has dimension $d$ if there is a point $x \in \RN^d$ and a $\varepsilon > 0$ so that all $y$ of distance at most $\varepsilon$ from $x$ lie in $S$.
+A semialgebraic set $S \subseteq \RN^d$ has dimension $d$ if there is a point $x \in \RN^d$ and an $\varepsilon > 0$ so that all $y$ of distance at most $\varepsilon$ from $x$ lie in $S$.
 By this definition the dimension problem lies in \EVR, but Koiran~\cite{K99} saw that the problem can be expressed using the exotic quantifier $\exists^*$, which expresses that a property holds for an open set; moreover, he showed that the exotic quantifier can be replaced with standard existential quantifiers, eventually placing the dimension problem into \ER, making it \ER-complete.
 Other examples that can be captured using $\exists^*$ or $\forall^*$ (expressing ``for a dense set''), include density properties of semialgebraic sets~\cite{BC09}; a hyperplane locally supporting a semialgebraic set requires elimination of both $H$ and $\exists^*$ quantifiers~\cite{BC09}. \end{description}

 There are also examples not based on exotic quantifiers: